Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Background and Threat Model

 \subsubsection{System Assumptions and Limitations}

-The threat model operates under several key constraints that reflect realistic attack scenarios. \ding{192} The adversary \textit{cannot} directly compromise the Host, the embedded LLM, or any MCP Server. \ding{193} The attacker \textit{cannot} eavesdrop on or tamper with Host-Server network traffic. \ding{194} The adversary \textit{does not} have prior knowledge of the victim's configuration or engage in direct interaction with the victim, as the attack is triggered passively and opportunistically.
+The threat model operates under several key constraints that reflect realistic attack scenarios. \ding{192} The adversary \textit{cannot} directly compromise the Host, the embedded LLM, or any MCP Server. \ding{193} The attacker \textit{cannot} eavesdrop on or tamper with Host-Server network traffic. \ding{194} The adversary does not require prior knowledge of the victim’s local files or MCP configuration, and the attack does not require direct user interaction, as it is triggered through externally retrieved content during normal system operation. \ding{195} The impact of MCP-UPD is limited to the resources and privileges accessible to the victim’s MCP Host.

 This model is intentionally conservative.
 It assumes that all MCP components are secure in isolation.
 The vulnerability, instead, emerges from \textit{trusted interactions across components}, particularly the lack of strict separation between untrusted tool outputs and privileged LLM reasoning.
 In contrast to traditional prompt injection, which mainly compromises textual outputs, our model demonstrates how adversarial input can escalate into \textit{unauthorized, executable toolchains}.